codybushnell/AMLDataPrepDocs/README.md

 -	More percentiles in Data Profile
 -	The Median is available in Summarize
 -	Python 3.7 is now supported
--	When you save a dataflow that contains datastores to a DataPrep package, the datastore information will be persisted as part of the DataPrep package
+-	When you save a dataflow that contains datastores to a Data Prep package, the datastore information will be persisted as part of the Data Prep package
 -	Writing to datastore is now supported

 Bug Fixes: